segyges/The-Great-Project/01-can-language-models-think.md

 We can also restate this as an argument from disability: if a human had some disability (sight, hearing) but still had language, we would not say that they did not understand meaning.

 We can narrowly give the argument this: It is possible that some tasks are prohibitively difficult to learn from scratch without certain types of data.
 Humans with disabilities still have human brains, and human brains were formed under the requirements imposed on them by all the senses that humans typically have.
-Models trained to produce audio of human speech, but not given any text to help them learn what words are, typically produce a babble of disconnected syllables and voice sounds.
+If we were all deaf as a species, it seems plausible that we would not have developed language.
+In the opposite direction, models trained to produce audio of human speech, but not given any text to help them learn what words are, typically produce a babble of disconnected syllables and voice sounds.
 The same model, when given text to learn from along with audio of someone speaking the words, can learn to produce speech from written text.
 For many years, and possibly still today, the first such well-known model was the voice of the Google Assistant, which comes built into every Android phone. [cite wavenet, probably]

 This is not an argument against models in general being able to think, or understand language.
 At most, this applies strictly to models with only written text as training data.
 Even there it is empirically questionable; we know that models trained strictly on language data can sometimes produce mostly reasonable answers to questions about the physical world, such as: "Here we have a book, 9 eggs, a laptop, a bottle and a nail.
 Please tell me how to stack them onto each other in a stable manner." [cite the thing]